Hans Eisele (physician)

-Hans Kurt Eisele (13 March 1913 in Donaueschingen – 3 May 1967 in Cairo) was a German SS-Hauptsturmführer and concentration camp doctor.
+Hans Kurt Eisele (13 March 1913 – 3 May 1967) was a German SS-Hauptsturmführer and concentration camp doctor.

 Personal life

 The son of a church painter, Eisele came from a modest background.
 The situation of the family worsened significantly due to inflation of currency during the twenties.
 After attending the grammar school in Donaueschingen, he studied medicine in Freiburg in 1931.
 In 1933 he joined both the National Socialist German Worker's Party (member number 3,125,695) and the SS (member number 237,421).
 He was married and had three children.

 Crimes in the concentration camps

 In January 1940, Eisele joined the Waffen-SS, where he was first transferred to Sachsenhausen concentration camp as a doctor.
 He became known there for his extremely positive treatment of prisoners, earning the nickname "The Angel" for helping exhausted prisoners and not mistreating anyone.
 Eisele then spent a brief period of time in Mauthausen concentration camp.
 From February to August 1941, Eisele worked in Buchenwald concentration camp.
 There, his behavior changed for the worse.
 Eisele became known as "The Butcher".
 He served as a camp doctor, and murdered at least 200 Jews suffering from tuberculosis.
 He also performed experimental surgery, sometimes without anaesthesia and/or with fatal outcome; in addition, he abused and tortured patients.
 After transferring to Natzweiler concentration camp, he joined the SS hospital in Prague in June 1942.
 He subsequently transferred to the SS Division Das Reich on the Eastern Front for military duty.
 In February 1945, he was sent to Dachau concentration camp, where he served under the First Camp Physician Fritz Hintermayer.
 He was arrested by U.S. forces in April 1945.